lkesteloot/unsong/unsong.md

 It was so close to me now.

-[AARON SMITH-TELLER] spoke the Other King, directly into my mind.
+[open-bracket]AARON SMITH-TELLER] spoke the Other King, directly into my mind.

 I freaked out.
 How could it do that without a kabbalistic marriage?
 Also, was there <i>anyone</i> who didn’t know my true name anymore?

-[Go away go away go away go away go away go away…] I thought, and I panicked, my tongue tripping over itself, almost flubbed the last part of the Vanishing Name.
+[open-bracket]Go away go away go away go away go away go away…] I thought, and I panicked, my tongue tripping over itself, almost flubbed the last part of the Vanishing Name.

 “-KOPHU-” I said as quickly as I could. “-LI-MAR-”

-[AARON SMITH-TELLER] it said again.
+[open-bracket]AARON SMITH-TELLER] it said again.

 This was the thing that had killed the Comet King.
 This was the thing even the Drug Lord was afraid of.
 This thing could raise the dead, maybe was dead itself.
 This was the thing that ruled over a city named after the fallen ones, the thing that had toppled empires and broken the back of the free West.
 Somehow I knew, even then, that it wasn’t over between us, that whatever I had been given the Vital Name for, whatever divine plan had saved me from the Drug Lord and my own idiocy, this thing was a part of it.

 But I had only one syllable left in the Vanishing Name.
 Whatever reckoning was going to happen wouldn’t happen today.
 The thought of impending safety filled me with a wild recklessness,  a freedom bordering on rage.

-[Go away,] I thought at the thing, [or, as God is my witness, I’ll do what my father did!
+[open-bracket]Go away,] I thought at the thing, [open-bracket]or, as God is my witness, I’ll do what my father did!
 You hear me?
 I WILL DO WHAT MY FATHER DID!]

 The monstrosity stopped, and I thought I detected in the vast mind abutting mine something interrogative, almost a touch of curiosity.

 “-TAN!”
 I concluded, and as the power of the Vanishing Name swirled around me, I sent a final thought to the Other King:

-[I will disappear somewhere far away, and spend the rest of my life trying not to think about the fact that you exist.]
+[open-bracket]I will disappear somewhere far away, and spend the rest of my life trying not to think about the fact that you exist.]

 Then I felt space snap and resigned myself to whatever awaited me on the other side.